aayushithakkar3042003/aayushithakkar3042003/README.md

 ### 📈 Currently Working On

-- Mastering full-stack with Django + React
-- Preparing for interviews at CIS, Accenture, TCS
-- Building accessible, demo-ready web apps
+- working on Skills For Improvements

 ---

 ### 📫 Let's Connect

-- 💌 Reach me at [your-email@example.com]
+- 💌 Reach me at [thakkaraayushi7@gmail.com]
-- 💬 Languages: English | Hindi | Russian (translation-ready!)
+- 💬 Languages: English | Hindi
 - 🤝 Open to roles in Indore, Chennai, or other tech hubs

 ---